waddie/nrepl.hx/README.md

 An nREPL client plugin for [Helix](https://github.com/helix-editor/helix/), enabling interactive REPL-driven development directly in your editor.

 The plugin uses a modular **language adapter system** that allows customization of error formatting, prompt styling, and result presentation for different nREPL implementations.
-Currently supports Clojure/Babashka with a fallback for other languages.
+Dedicated adapters for Clojure/Babashka and Python, with a generic fallback for other languages.

 Tested at least briefly with Clojure [nrepl](https://github.com/nrepl/nrepl), [Babashka](https://github.com/babashka/babashka), and Python [nrepl-python](https://git.sr.ht/~ngraves/nrepl-python).